shonsirsha/unbelievable-frontend/README.md

 ![](Diagram.png "Architecture Visualisation")

 In the diagram above, this application is the **"Frontend NextJS (React)"**.
-Unannotated arrows are the appropriate "requests" and "responses".
+Unannotated arrows are the appropriate "requests" and "responses" depending on which two services communicating with one another.

-The requests could be an image url, video url, etc and the responses could be an image, hls, a full webpage, etc. The requests and responses depend on which two services communicating with one another.
+For example, a request could be an image url, or video url.
+A response could be an image, hls, or a full webpage.

 ## Local Development